aaronklinker-st/example-integrated-monorepo/README.md

 > In fact, none of the `packages/*/package.json` contain a `build` script.

 That said, every app needs to include the build configuration to build all their dependencies.
 So even though the `apps/desktop` app doesn't include any `.vue` files, it still needs to include the `@vitejs/plugin-vue` plugin to use the `@ui` package.
-We can get around this by sharing a build configuration, in this case vite so we aren't rewriting our vite config for every app.
+We can get around this by sharing a build configuration so we aren't rewriting our vite config for every app.

 https://github.com/aaronklinker-st/example-integrated-monorepo/blob/be62a4a76a3c5e56f1d7e6d60068da0201e19f60/vite.shared.cts#L29-L31